arvindkgs/arvindkgs.github.io/_drafts/guidelines-for-structuring-rest-apis.md

 Advantages:

 1. Separate Rest Controller classes so developers can commit and push without merge conflicts.
-So separation of concern.
 2. Fixed endpoints(no path params) so less chances of invalid requests
 3. Better grouping as all related operations are encapsulated in same class.
 4. Better documentation.
 For example if more operations are added to the object storage APIs  like: